7 Easy-To-Grow Vegetables For A Kid-Friendly Garden

-Zucchinis: The great thing about these delicious summer squashes is the high volume of produce you’ll get out of each harvest.
+Summer Squashes: The great thing about delicious summer squashes is the high volume of produce you’ll get out of each harvest.
 And luckily, with so many creative ways to cook them, you’ll never run out of ways to use your yield!
-Grab a spiralizer and twist them into healthy veggie noodles, and your little ones will gobble them up without hesitation.
+Our favorite summer squash varieties include zucchinis, yellow straight, crookneck, and pattypan squash.
+Dice them to add into pastas, roast them with oil and herbs, or grab a spiralizer and twist them into healthy veggie noodles.
+Your little ones will gobble them up without hesitation!

 How Do You Start A Vegetable Garden For Kids?